Canadian GED

 • Science: 80 minutes (multiple choice questions)

-• The U.S. and Canadian GED exams are pretty much identical except for the History and Government & Civics sections.
-Additionally, the Canadian GED exam has separate writing and reading sections, so five subtests in total, and in Canada, the GED exam cannot be taken online, and the scoring is different as well.
+• The U.S. GED and Canadian CAEC exams are pretty much identical except for the History and Government & Civics sections.
+Additionally, the Canadian CAEC exam has separate writing and reading sections, so there are five subtests in total.
+In Canada, the CAEC exam cannot be taken online, and the scoring is different as well.

-• Like in the US, the Canadian GED credential is the equivalency of a regular high school diploma and is accepted as such by employers, government organizations, colleges, and universities.
+• Like the GED in the US, the Canadian CAEC is the equivalent of a regular high school diploma and is accepted by employers, government organizations, colleges, and universities.

-• In Canada, on part one of the GED Math subtest, you can use a calculator.
-You cannot bring your own device, but there’ll be one provided by the testing center.
-You are not allowed to use a calculator on part 2 of the Canadian GED Math test.
+• In Canada, you can use a calculator for part one of the CAEC Math subtest.
+You cannot bring your own device, but the testing center will provide one.
+You are not allowed to use a calculator on part 2 of the Canadian CAEC Math test.

-• On May 3rd, 2024, Canada will stop using the GED exam and will replace it with the Canadian-made Canadian Adult Education Credential (CAEC).
+• On May 3rd, 2024, Canada stopped using the GED exam and replaced it with the Canadian-made Canadian Adult Education Credential (CAEC).